clokep/clokep.github.io/content/articles/how-i-got-involved-in-mozilla.rst

 since!
 I've since added `IRC support`_ via JavaScript (instead of libpurple) and am now one of the lead developers.
 I've mentored Google Summer of Code students twice (2013 and 2014), contribute to Thunderbird and am a peer of the `chat code`_ shared between Instantbird and Thunderbird.
-(I do also occassionally contribute to other projects. [#]_)
+(I do also occasionally contribute to other projects. [#]_)

 .. [#] This was my first project to really have other users, I had people filing